-At the September 26th meeting, the City Commission introduced an ordinance regarding public safety on roads and medians, which specifically addresses solicitation, and scheduled the first and only public hearing for October 17, 2018.
+At the October 17th meeting, the City Commission voted 5-0 to adopt an ordinance regarding public safety on roads and medians, which specifically addresses solicitation.

 The current law states that an individual cannot approach vehicles in the street for certain reasons, including: soliciting or collecting donations or employment, and selling goods or services.
 Other types of communication are permissible, and certain permits allow for some actions.